python-discord/esoteric-python-challenges/challenges/01-reverse-polish-notation/README.md

 Feel free to collaborate since there's no real prize other than knowing you wrote some horrible code and that Pep8 weeps in the distance.

 Either submit a pull request with your solution under `yourname.py` or share code directly in chat or via a hosting service if it's too long (e.g. gist).
 Tag your post with #challenge1 so we can easily search through the chat!

+# Licensing Information

+## By contributing to this repository, you understand and agree that all code in this repository is licensed under the [GNU General Public License, Version 3 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.html).